 Instructions

 - Wash the potatoes and put in a saucepan with enough water to cover them.
-Bring to a boil and cook for 15 minutes until they are soft but still firm.
-Drain the water and pat dry.
+Bring to a boil and cook for 10 minutes until they are soft but still firm.
+Drain the water and pat the potatoes dry.
+Prick all over with a fork.

-- Heat the oil in a skillet and fry the potatoes until golden brown.
-Remove with a slotted spoon and keep aside.
-Don't remove the remaining oil from the skillet.
+- Heat 2 tablespoon oil in a pan and fry the potatoes until golden brown.
+Take them out and keep aside.

 - In a dry grinder, put the fennel, cumin and coriander seeds and grind to a powder.
-Add chilli and turmeric powders and mix.
-The dry masala is now ready.
+The dry masala is ready.

 Notes

-- Soak the cashews in water for half and hour before making a paste.
-Soaking will soften the cashews and make for a smooth, lump free paste.
+- Soak the cashews in water for 20 minutes.
+Soaking will soften the cashews and make for a smooth, lump-free puree with the tomatoes.

-- If you don't have whole spices, you can substitute with one-fourth teaspoon powdered garam masala.
+- If you don't have whole spices, you can substitute with ¼ teaspoon powdered garam masala.
+Add it at the same time as the powdered spices.

 Dawn says